 According to the Romanian Ministry of Environment and Forests, the development of a landfill site means the loss of approximately 30 to 300 species per hectare.
 Changes also occur in local species, with some mammals and birds being replaced by species that feed on refuse, such as rats and crows.
 Vegetation changes also occur, regardless of the duration of the landfill site, as some plant species are replaced by others.

 As rain falls on landfill sites, organic and inorganic constituents dissolve, forming highly toxic chemicals leaching into groundwater.
 Water that rinses through these chemicals collects at the base of the landfill and usually contains high levels of toxic metals, ammonia, toxic organic compounds and pathogens.
 This can result in serious contamination of the local groundwater.
 Even more dangers, this mixture usually creates a high biological oxygen demand, meaning it can quickly de-oxygenate water.
 If or when these noxious chemicals reach rivers or lakes, it could result in the death of aquatic life.

-Effect on Soil Fertility
+Soil Fertility Effects

 The mixture of toxic substances and decaying organic material can impact the soil quality of the areas surrounding a landfill site.
-This can compound the effects on biodiversity as local vegetation may cease to grow and/or be permanently altered.
+This can compound the effects on biodiversity as local vegetation may cease to grow and be permanently altered.

-Visual and Health Impact
+Visual and Health Impacts